-- 8.2 The structures that provide support during supervision and that can be utilised by the higher degree student include: - 8.2.1 The supervisor, who has specific responsibilities towards the higher degree student as specified in the Supervisor-Student Agreement; - 822 The home department of the higher degree student, which may offer different kinds of support; - 823 The UJ Postgraduate School, including Statkon, which provides a range of support in various aspects of research; and - 824 Higher degree support hosted by academic departments and faculties. - 8.3 Students may obtain information on higher degree bursaries such as the availability of external and internal bursaries, bursary conditions and closing dates for application for the various bursaries from the Postgraduate School. - 8.3.1 Students can furthermore consult their supervisors, academic departments and faculties for information on bursaries. - 8.32 Higher degree students are generally expected to apply for external bursaries before they apply for UJ bursaries.
-Students may apply for UJ supervisor-linked bursaries after they have formally registered.
+- 8.1 The supervisor enters into a formal Supervisor-Student Agreement with the student.
+Either the UJ Supervisor-Student Agreement or a faculty version of this Agreement (if it exists) may be used for this purpose. - 8.2 The structures that provide support during supervision and that can be utilised by the higher degree student include: - 8.2.1 The supervisor, who has specific responsibilities towards the higher degree student as specified in the Supervisor-Student Agreement; - 8.2.2 The home department of the higher degree student, which may offer different kinds of support; - The UJ Postgraduate School, including Statkon, which provides a range of support in various aspects of research; and - 8.24 Higher degree support hosted by academic departments and faculties. - 8.3 Students may obtain information on higher degree bursaries such as the availability of external and internal bursaries, bursary conditions and closing dates for application for the various bursaries from the Postgraduate School. - 8.3.1 Students can furthermore consult their supervisors, academic departments and faculties for information on bursaries. - 8.3.2 Higher degree students are generally expected to apply for external bursaries before they apply for UJ bursaries.
+Students may apply for UJ supervisor-linked bursaries after they have formally registered. - 8.4 Supervisors are responsible for ensuring that six monthly progress reports from the date of first registration of the student are submitted to faculty.
+These documents must be signed by both the supervisor(s) and the student.
+The faculties are the custodians of the records. - 8.5 Any change in study field, scope, supervisor or proposal does not constitute reasons for extending the time allowed for completing the study.